Articulated flapping wings

 An example of an inclination and a pivoting angle of the wrist axis is shown in the concept drawing.
 The optimal size of these angles and their possible combinations must be determined by experiments.
 Unfortunately, there are no empirical values for this yet.

-pivot angle of the bending axis from the hand wing
+- Probable pivot angle of the bending axis from the hand wing on the slightly stretched bird wing.

-Probable pivot angle of the bending axis from the hand wing on the slightly stretched bird wing.
+When determining the pivot angle of the bending axis of the hand wing, one can

 Due to the pivot angle, there occurs a small turning of the hand wing around its longitudinal axis when it is bent down.
 This makes the angle of attack large near the wrist.
 However, it still remains negative at the wingtip.
 This is exactly what is desired for the self-actuated bending.
 In addition, seen in the longitudinal direction of the wing, the large lift at the wrist supports the large lift at the arm wing.
 On the hand wing, therefore, its rotation is aerodynamically more advantageous than its twisting.